A groupoid approach to the equivariant coarse Baum--Connes conjecture: Applications to higher index theory

 \subsection{A-T-menability of the equivariant coarse groupoid}

 In this subsection, we study the analytic properties of the equivariant coarse groupoid.
-Specifically, we establish an equivalence between equivariant coarse embeddability into Hilbert space and the a-T-menability of the associated equivariant coarse groupoid.
+In particular, we establish an equivalence between equivariant coarse embeddability into Hilbert space and the a-T-menability of the associated equivariant coarse groupoid.

 We first recall the definition of a-T-menability for \'etale groupoids $\G$.
 A continuous function $\psi: \G \to \IR$ on a groupoid $\G$ is called \emph{conditionally negative definite} if $\psi(g) = \psi(g^{-1})$, $\psi(u) = 0$ for all $u \in \G^{(0)}$, and for any $u \in \G^{(0)}$, any finite set of elements $g_1, \dots, g_n \in s^{-1}(u)$, and any real numbers $c_1, \dots, c_n$ such that $\sum_{i=1}^n c_i = 0$, we have